Gandi/hubot-phabs/README.md

           <task url> - <task title>
         NOTE: this call will record this Task id associated to you for 5 minutes

+    .phab <project> search terms
+        will grab the 3 newest matches in tasks matching search terms. note that there are some special rules:
+        - non-alphanumeric chars will be mess up
+        - the match is done on full-words: test won't match tests

     .phab new <project> <task title>
     .phab new <project> <task title> = <description>
         creates a new task in an arbitrary project.